|Prince Fielder, the newest Detroit Tiger, went .299/.415/.566 in 2011|

 I think, realistically, it leaves him out of a job.
 Maybe Miguel Cabrera pulls a Pablo Sandoval, sheds 30 pounds and can play third and then in turn, Victor can still DH for the Tigers in 2013.
 Unfortunately, the more likely scenario is Cabrera and Fielder have to split DH and first base duties, and Martinez is going to get traded as soon as the Tigers can prove he's healthy.

-As a fan that loved him dearly, that kind of hurts me personally, knowing he may not have a place when he comes back.
+As someone that appreciated what he did on the field, it hurts a little knowing he may not have a place when he comes back.
 But I suppose it's a good problem to have when you have three All-Star caliber sluggers but are going to struggle to get at bats for all three in the lineup.

 Now, on to Miguel Cabrera and Justin Verlander.
 These two guys are signed for a few more seasons (Miguel through 2015, and Justin through 2014), but they, like Fielder, will be making $20MM or more per season through the duration of their contracts.
 If they continue to stay healthy, and history suggests they will, they're going to continue to put up staggering numbers, and they're going to command huge salaries when their contracts expire.